parsiya/parsiya.net/content/post/2017/2017-12-19-windows-xp-vm.markdown

 There's still a way to get Windows XP 32-bit VMs from Microsoft (no 64-bit) through Windows XP mode.
 It contains a VHD (virtual hard disk) with a 32-bit Windows XP SP3.

+**EDIT 2022-01-12**: The link below is dead.
+Looks like Windows XP Mode was tied to Windows 7 and removed when it went EOL.

 1. Download Microsoft XP Mode from https://www.microsoft.com/en-us/download/details.aspx?id=8002.
 2. Using 7-zip or any other utility decompress the exe.
 3. Inside sources, there's another file called `xpm`.
 Decompress it too.
 With 7-zip, right click on it and select "Extract to ... ."